-- A. Representatives from a Nonprofit organization (organization must be well known either nationally or statewide (Appointment by Mayor/Chair) - B. Hallandale Beach Business which has been in operation for at least 5 years (Appointment by Vice Mayor/Vice Chair) - C. Hallandale Beach Resident residing within the HBCRA (at-large Appointment) see below of criteria for appointment - D. Hallandale Beach Resident residing within the HBCRA (at-large Appointment) see below of criteria for appointment - E. Hallandale Beach Resident (at-large Appointment) see below of criteria for appointment - Residents shall meet one or more of the following criteria to be indicated on their application: - Possess background in working for or with a nonprofit or other Community Based Organization. - Familiar with Community Based organizations and how to measure their success and impacts to the community.
+- A. Representatives from a Nonprofit organization (organization must be well known either nationally or statewide (Appointment by Mayor) - B. Hallandale Beach Business which has been in operation for at least 5 years (Appointment by Vice Mayor) - C. Hallandale Beach Resident (Commissioner Appointment) see below of criteria for appointment - D. Hallandale Beach Resident (Commissioner Appointment) see below of criteria for appointment - E. Hallandale Beach Resident (Commissioner Appointment) see below of criteria for appointment - Residents shall meet one or more of the following criteria to be indicated on their application: - Possess background in working for or with a nonprofit or other Community Based Organization. - Familiar with Community Based organizations and how to measure their success and impacts to the community. - Experience in performance based and performance delivery processes;

-- Experience in performance based and performance delivery processes; - A demonstrated commitment and willingness to invest time and energy to ensure contracted results are met.
+• A demonstrated commitment and willingness to invest time and energy to ensure contracted results are met.

-Staff support to the Committee is the Human Services Director, designee and/or a consultant.
+City staff support to the Committee is composed of the Human Services Director, designee and/or a consultant.